 Creating and using different profiles in your browser is a great way to keep your work and personal accounts separate.
-All the Chrome features you love such as remembering passwords, keeping you logged into your browser based applications, and remembering your start up pages can be personalized to individual profiles.
+All the Chrome features you love such as remembering passwords, keeping you logged into your browser based application creating and using different profiles in your browser is a great way to keep your work and personal accounts separate.